tinkercademy-bootcamp/chat-project-haxxxil/exercise-3/README.md

   `create_socket()` in [Compiler Explorer](https://godbolt.org) - Interactive
   tool for exploring how C++ code compiles to assembly
 - What is happening here?
+  - The `check_error()` version has much more instructions compared to the older version since there is overhead associated with the function call.
 - Can you think of any different approaches to this problem?
 - How can you modify your Makefile to generate assembly code instead of compiled code?